oracc/oracc-search-front-end/README.md

 ## Running end-to-end tests

 This project also uses Cypress for testing.
+Ensure you've got the backend and frontend apps running before attempting the tests.
 To run the tests without a window, run `npx cypress run` or `npm run cypress:run`.
 To open a window and see the tests run (more helpful when writing the tests and debugging), run `npx cypress open` or `npm run cypress:open` and choose the tests you'd like to run through the GUI.

 ## Further help